Kamala Harris makes an immigration pitch in Arizona as she fights to gain ground in the Sun Belt

 In Arizona, every vote will be critical.
 The state is no stranger to nail-biter races, including in 2020 when Biden bested Trump by fewer than 11,000 votes.
 Both parties are bracing for a similar photo finish this year.

-Democrats profess confidence that Harris is in solid shape in the state even without Kelly on the ticket.
+Democrats are confident Harris is in solid shape in the state even without Kelly on the ticket.
 The senator plans to remain a strong advocate for Harris and is already mentioned for possible Cabinet posts or other prominent roles should the vice president ascend to the Oval Office.

 “What this is about is who works harder.
 That’s it,” Kelly said at the rally.
 “It is as simple as that.”